close

 ```html

-We are heading to Caen for the final stage of this road trip in Normandy.
-To end this trip on a light note, we are going to discover the must-sees of the city.
-Half a day is obviously very short to visit the city of a hundred steeples.
-We advise you to spend a weekend there to fully enjoy it.
+We are heading to Caen for the last stage of this road trip in Normandy.
+To end this stay lightly, we are going to discover the must-sees of the city.
+Half a day is obviously too short to visit the city of a hundred steeples.
+We advise you to spend a weekend there to enjoy it fully.
 In the article below, we reveal the list of things to see in Caen!

 ```